AsterAether/CharacterCustomizer/config_values.md

 * **AcridLevelMaxShield:** Acrid: The max shield per level your survivor gets
 * **AcridLevelMoveSpeed:** Acrid: The move speed per level your survivor gets
 * **AcridLevelRegen:** Acrid: The regen per level your survivor gets.
+* **BiteBaseMaxStock:** Bite: Maximum number of charges this skill can carry.
+* **BiteBaseRechargeInterval:** Bite: How long it takes for this skill to recharge after being used.
+* **BiteBeginSkillCooldownOnSkillEnd:** Bite: Whether or not the cooldown waits until it leaves the set state
+* **BiteCanceledFromSprinting:** Bite: Sprinting will actively cancel this ability.
+* **BiteIsBullets:** Bite: Whether or not it has bullet reload behavior
+* **BiteIsCombatSkill:** Bite: Whether or not this is considered a combat skill.
+* **BiteMustKeyPress:** Bite: The skill can't be activated if the key is held.
+* **BiteNoSprint:** Bite: Whether or not the usage of this skill is mutually exclusive with sprinting.
+* **BiteRechargeStock:** Bite: How much stock to restore on a recharge.
+* **BiteRequiredStock:** Bite: How much stock is required to activate this skill.
+* **BiteShootDelay:** Bite: Time between bullets for bullet-style weapons
+* **BiteStockToConsume:** Bite: How much stock to deduct when the skill is activated.
+* **BlightBaseMaxStock:** Blight: Maximum number of charges this skill can carry.
+* **BlightBaseRechargeInterval:** Blight: How long it takes for this skill to recharge after being used.
+* **BlightBeginSkillCooldownOnSkillEnd:** Blight: Whether or not the cooldown waits until it leaves the set state
+* **BlightCanceledFromSprinting:** Blight: Sprinting will actively cancel this ability.
+* **BlightIsBullets:** Blight: Whether or not it has bullet reload behavior
+* **BlightIsCombatSkill:** Blight: Whether or not this is considered a combat skill.
+* **BlightMustKeyPress:** Blight: The skill can't be activated if the key is held.
+* **BlightNoSprint:** Blight: Whether or not the usage of this skill is mutually exclusive with sprinting.
+* **BlightRechargeStock:** Blight: How much stock to restore on a recharge.
+* **BlightRequiredStock:** Blight: How much stock is required to activate this skill.
+* **BlightShootDelay:** Blight: Time between bullets for bullet-style weapons
+* **BlightStockToConsume:** Blight: How much stock to deduct when the skill is activated.
 * **CausticLeapBaseMaxStock:** CausticLeap: Maximum number of charges this skill can carry.
 * **CausticLeapBaseRechargeInterval:** CausticLeap: How long it takes for this skill to recharge after being used.
 * **CausticLeapBeginSkillCooldownOnSkillEnd:** CausticLeap: Whether or not the cooldown waits until it leaves the set state